YosefLab/Compass/docs/_sources/Compass-Settings.rst.txt

    The first column will be sample names, and the next k columns will be indices of the k nearest neighbors (by their order in column 1).

 **\-\-latent-space** [FILE]
-   File with latent space representation of the samples on which to do the kNN clustering.
+   File with latent space representation of the samples on which to do the kNN clustering for information sharing and/or micropooling.
    Should be a tsv with one row per sample and one column per dimension of the latent space.

 **\-\-only-penalties**